Ampersand-ASL/sound-map/README.md

 with that code is attached to the system then everything is fine.
 If more than one is connected (for example, two USB sound interfaces with the same CM108 chip inside) then you will need to use a more specific query that identifies the physical port.

+A full application would allow the user to configure their system using a query string like the ones shown above (for example, in an .INI file or on a configuration screen) and would then call the querySoundMap() function at startup to get the actual Linux device names that it should use internally at run time.

 Example Program
 ===============